GP Mental Health Plan

 • Video call is deemed the gold standard for telehealth, by the Australian medical board.
 However a telephone call is acceptable in some cases.
 Low quality websites that only communicate via SMS or online questionnaires are sub-standard, and in many cases may not be fully insured.

-Book an online doctor appointment <here>.
+Book an online doctor appointment here.

 How soon can I receive my prescription, pathology request, or referral letter?

-Unfortunately it is not possible for telehealth providers like Qoctor to offer Medicare rebates for most telehealth appointments, due to the Medicare “12 month face to face rule”.
-This is a legislative requirement that GPs and Other Medical Practitioners (OMPs) working in general practice can only perform a telehealth or telephone service where they have an established clinical relationship with the patient, and have seen them in person in the past 12 months.
-There are limited exemptions to this requirement, such as mental health treatment plans.
+You don’t need Medicare to book, but if you have a card, adding your details is genuinely useful: it allows your doctor to issue ePrescriptions (eScripts), and to include your Medicare details on pathology requests and specialist referrals so you can access Medicare rebates on those services.
+The consultation itself is privately billed: it isn’t possible for telehealth providers like Qoctor to offer Medicare rebates for most telehealth appointments, due to the Medicare “12 month face to face rule”, a legislative requirement that GPs can only provide a rebated telehealth service where they have an established clinical relationship with the patient and have seen them in person in the past 12 months, with limited exemptions.

 Is it OK to discuss more than one issue with the GP?